Qview Spatial plot tool

 Additionally the ability to do this with multiple cubes opened to the different bands but spatially synced would be a blessing.

-#3 Updated by Spencer Devins 9 months ago
+#3 Updated by Spencer Devins about 1 year ago

 The Histogram tool does exactly what I need, give a value for each pixel in a given cube/band.